Canary-Prism/DiminishingColoursBot/README.md

 ## Historical Changelog

+### 1.2
+* the bot now denies setting a rolecolor to the same color as their current target rolecolor
+* colourlessness is now handled better

 ### 1.1
 * added a role anchor which will dictate where the bot puts all its colour roles
 * added /update to manually update and reallocate all colour roles